bryborge/dockserv/README.md

     docker network create socket_proxy
     ```

-4. Run the Authelia configuration setup script and follow the on-screen instructions.
+4. Run the Authelia setup script and follow the on-screen instructions.

     ```shell
-    bash scripts/authelia-set-config.sh
+    bash scripts/setup-authelia.sh
     ```

     You will be asked for an argon2id hash.
 To generate one, run the following.